Services and Times

 Book of Common Prayer (BCP)

 This is a small 45 minute spoken service with Holy Communion.
-Enjoy a time of fellowship after this informal worship with coffee and light refreshments served in the Doucette Room located off of the Parish Hall.
+Enjoy a time of fellowship after this informal and meaningful worship with coffee and light refreshments served in the Doucette Room located off of the Parish Hall.

 Book of Alternative Services (BAS)